Twelvemeatballs/ConsensusMechanisms/stories/Latency issues.md

 “Can you at least close the laptop while we eat?”

-“I just want to watch one more block finalize,” he says, not looking up.
-“Real-time proving’s live.
-It’s happening right now.”
+“I missed three attestations this morning.
+I think the sync daemon failed.“

+“Your not speaking English again.”

+“The node syncs its clock via NTP but it’s not working.”

+“Your computer was late?”

+“By 0.17 seconds.
+That’s the problem.”

 She sits.
 Forks a bit of salad.
 Waits.

 The screen reflects green and purple in his glasses.

-[tech talk].
-“You realise what that means?”
+“If the daemon doesn’t resynch, I’ll keep losing slots.
+You realise what that means?”

 “I realize my pasta’s cold.”

-“Native.
-Based.”
-What’s he talk about?
+“I’m bleeding ETH for every missed attestation.”

+“There’s a penalty every epoch.”

+“So it costs you money?”

+“It costs the network.”

 “God, you are doing the meme voice.”

 He doesn’t hear her.
-“Like full SNARK integration at block-level proving.
-We crossed the line.
-Real-time zk proofs on mainnet.”
+“Honestly, I don’t know that I’m up to running a full validator node.
+If we had proper light clients I’d jump at it.
+Like the guy doing a proof-of-concept for smart TVs.”

-“Is this the part where you tell me my toothbrush could validate?”
+“Joy.
+I can’t wait for you to tell me that my toothbrush needs to validate.”

-“That’s not a joke.
-There’s an open bounty on sk light clients for household appliances.”
+“Verify.
+That’s not a joke.
+There’s an open bounty on zk light clients for household appliances.”

 She chews in silence.
 Then, quietly.